This article was last updated on January 11, 2022.

 Barcelona is home to at least eight different pottery studios, so you will find many options for weekend workshops, open studio time, as well as ongoing courses for beginners and advanced students.
 Some locations have wheel-throwing classes, while others focus primarily on clay sculpture and hand-building.
 Here is a full listing of pottery studios in Barcelona.

 Do you prefer to express your creativity in the kitchen?
 There are a number of chefs and tour companies catering to visitors who are interested in learning how to make Paella.
-If that's what you're looking for, Tripadviser has a listing of the best cooking classes in Barcelona.
-We also recommend Rooftop Smokehouse, who offer more specialized workshops, such as a fermentation class or how to make terrines and pates.
+If that's what you're looking for, TripAdvisor has a listing of the best cooking classes in Barcelona.

 There are a number of different classes and workshops available for those who are looking to sew.
 Whether it's your own clothing, or textile art you're interested in, you're sure to find material and resources available.
 Rosas Crafts is a workshop and store near Arc de Triomf.
 They offer classes for beginners as well as advanced techniques.
 You can also try Lantoki, where you will find classes as well as space for rent, including equipment.